Let's Turn It On

 Written by Freddie Mercury

-Another nearly finished demo track, this time from late in the Mr. Bad Guy sessions, it's worth getting a hold of.
+Recorded December 9, 1984, Love Makin' Love is another nearly finished demo track, this time from late in the Mr. Bad Guy sessions.

 God Is Heavy (Demo) 1:22